bangadang/stackIT/FS25/Dataengineering.md

 - after preprocessing the text/document is ready to be indexed

 ### Tokenization
-- A token is an instance of a word or term in a text/ document (numbers, punctuation and special chars are also tokens)
+- A ==token is an instance of a word== or term in a text/ document (numbers, punctuation and special chars are also tokens)
-- tokenization is the process of breaking down a text into tokens through a rule based heuristic approach or a ML model approach
+- ==tokenization is the process of breaking down a text into tokens== through a rule based heuristic approach or a ML model approach
 	- process is ambiguous and not always clear how to split a string, as possible information loss can occur.
 		- Should you split a birthdate/ phonenumber/ multiword words etc.
 		- different languages have different rules of tokenization
 ### Normalization (of tokens)
 - Error/Spelling correction
 - making all letters lower case (case folding)